 Fire sprinkler systems have been around for decades, yet myths about their usefulness and operation persist.
 Debunk some of these myths.

-1. “All the sprinklers in a building will go off at once.”
+- “All the sprinklers in a building will go off at once.”

 This is one of the biggest fire sprinkler myths.
 The sprinkler heads run independently based on heat detection.
-Only close fire sprinklers activate, reducing water damage to unaffected areas.
+Only close fire sprinklers activate, reducing water damage to unaffected areas. - “Water damage from sprinklers is worse than fire damage.”

 Water can cause damage, especially if not addressed, but an uncontrolled fire is worse.
-Fire sprinklers put out fires before they spread and cause damage.
+Fire sprinklers put out fires before they spread and cause damage. - “Smoke detectors are enough; I don’t need fire sprinklers.”

 Smoke detectors warn residents of a fire hazard but do little to halt the flames.
-For safety, combine smoke detectors and fire sprinkler systems for early warning and active suppression.
+For safety, combine smoke detectors and fire sprinkler systems for early warning and active suppression. - “Fire sprinkler systems are expensive and difficult to maintain.”

 Modern advances have made fire sprinkler systems cheaper than ever, yet installation prices vary by building size and configuration.
-It is also easy when specialists do routine maintenance and ensure all components work properly.
+It is also easy when specialists do routine maintenance and ensure all components work properly. - “Fire can be easily controlled with portable extinguishers alone.”

-Extinguishers are useful in early firefighting; however, sprinkler systems provide faster and more reliable automated fire protection.
+Extinguishers are useful in early firefighting; however, sprinkler systems provide faster and more reliable automated fire protection. - “Fire sprinklers can accidentally go off due to high temperatures or smoke from cooking.”

 Modern fire sprinkler systems have temperature and smoke-sensing thresholds to prevent false alarms from high heat or smoke-activating sprinkler heads.
 Cooking near a sprinkler head should not activate it unless there is a fire.